Wednesday, November 6, 2024

 by Roxana

 So you’ve already been to Lisbon and Porto and now you want to discover other destinations in Portugal.
-Maybe you’re looking for places that aren’t yet overrun by tourists.
+Maybe you’re looking for places not yet overrun by tourists.
 You’re in the right place.
-While I can’t guarantee some of these places aren’t crowded in the high season, you’ll definitely find a few spots where you’ll mostly come across Portuguese visitors.
+Here are ten places to visit in Portugal that will take you off the beaten path.

 This page contains affiliate links.
 If you buy through these links I may receive a small commission, at no additional cost to you.
 I only recommend products or services I tried and/or find useful and reliable.